Key gas pipeline from Russia to Europe restarts after break | Headlines

 The Nord Stream 1 pipeline to Germany had been closed since July 11 for annual maintenance work.
 Amid growing tensions over Russia's war in Ukraine, German officials had feared that the pipeline — the country's main source of Russian gas, which has accounted for around a third of Germany's gas supplies — might not reopen at all.

-Operator Nord Stream AG said that gas was flowing again Thursday morning, German news agency dpa reported.
+Operator Nord Stream AG said that gas started flowing again Thursday morning but the flow would take a while to ramp up, German news agency dpa reported.

-However, Russia's Gazprom notified deliveries Thursday of only about 30% of the pipeline's capacity, the head of Germany's network regulator, Klaus Mueller, said on Twitter.
+Deliveries were expected to fall well below the pipeline's full capacity.
+Nord Stream said a similar amount of gas was expected to that seen before maintenance.
+The head of Germany's network regulator, Klaus Mueller, said on Twitter that Russia's Gazprom had notified deliveries Thursday of only about 30% of the pipeline's capacity.

-In mid-June, Russia's state-owned Gazprom had already cut the flow to 40% of capacity.
+In mid-June, Russia's state-owned Gazprom cut the flow to 40% of capacity.
 It cited alleged technical problems involving equipment that partner Siemens Energy sent to Canada for overhaul and couldn't be returned because of sanctions imposed over Russia's invasion of Ukraine.
-German officials have rejected that explanation.
+The Canadian government earlier this month gave permission for the turbine that powers a compressor station at the Russian end of the pipeline to be delivered to Germany.

+The German government has rejected Gazprom's technical explanation for the gas reduction, charging repeatedly that it was a pretext for a political decision to sow uncertainty and further push up energy prices.
+It has said that the turbine was a replacement that was only supposed to be installed in September, but that it's doing everything to deprive Russia of the pretext to reduce supplies.

+Russian President Vladimir Putin said Tuesday that Gazprom still hadn't received the relevant documents for the turbine's return — a claim repeated Wednesday by Gazprom.
+Putin said that Gazprom was to shut another turbine for repairs in late July, and if the one that was sent to Canada wasn't returned by then the flow of gas would ebb even more.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)